 QUIST-ARCTON: Kenya's government is under pressure to open an additional camp to house some of the recent influx of Somalis.
 But the Kenyan authorities argue the refugees should be held on the Somali side of the border.
 Kenya says it fears members of the powerful anti-Western al-Qaida-linked al-Shabaab militia group, which controls large parts of Somalia, may cross into Kenya and spread terrorism here.

 Ofeibea Quist-Arcton, NPR News, Dadaab refugee settlement, northeastern Kenya.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.